Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - 3
      - 256-bit AES in CBC mode (ENCRYPTION_MODE_AES_256_CBC).

-Total size of the superblock is 1024 bytes.
+Total size of the woke superblock is 1024 bytes.